gomar/Memoire/plan.md

 # Flow around contra-rotating open rotors: general information
     * Background
     * Aerodynamic of an isolated propeller
-    * Aerodynamic of contra-rotating open rotor
+    * Aerodynamic of a contra-rotating open rotor
     * A few words on aeroelasticity
-        * experimental aeroelasticity
+        - experimental aeroelasticity
-        * numerical aeroelasticity
+        - numerical aeroelasticity

 # Generalities
     * equation that I solve